rism-digital/muscat-guidelines/default/en/source_506.md

 ### Access restrictions (506)

+The field **Access restrictions** is for the terms and conditions of the holding institution.

 #### Access restrictions (506 $a)

-Terms and conditions of the holding institution can be entered here.
+Enter any access restrictions as determined by the holding institution.
 Enter using your cataloging language.

 ##### Examples